-Per §228.65(a)(1), the residency must include a minimum of one full school year of clinical experience, including the first and last instructional days with students.
-While the clinical requirement may extend beyond the traditional university academic semester calendar, it is allowable given that there are programmatic requirements that must be successfully completed for the EPP to recommend certification.
-EPPs are encouraged to coordinate across internal offices to provide clear communication and appropriate guidance to candidates during these initial and final weeks of the residency that may extend beyond the university academic semester calendar.
+Revised: Per §228.65(a)(1), the residency must include a minimum of one full school year of clinical experience, including the first and last instructional days with students.
+The successful, full-year residency is a certification requirement.
+If that requirement extends beyond the traditional university academic semester calendar, the program will need to decide how to structure that requirement within the degree plan pursued by candidates concurrent with certification.
+EPPs are encouraged to coordinate across internal university teams to determine the best approach and to develop and provide clear communication and appropriate guidance to candidates regarding expectations.